Materials and Processes

 Modern atomistic simulations open up the world of atomic structures to you.
 Discover your material on the smallest length scales and gain new insights.
 Use this expertise to optimize your components with less experimental effort.

-A traceable and clear interpretation is the basis for sustainable and target-oriented decisions.
-We incorporate our 40 years of experience in industry and materials science into every analysis of CT data.
-Together with our tech network, we can provide comprehensive interpretations to answer your questions.
+A traceable and clear interpretation is the basis for sustainable and thoughtful decisions.
+We incorporate 40 years of experience in industry and materials science into every analysis of CT data.
+With our technical network, we can provide comprehensive interpretations to answer your questions.

 Computed tomography is the most effective technology for holistic and non-destructive testing of components along the process chain.
 The data set enables the investigation of geometric features or material properties depending on the process parameters and help to better understand the process.

-AThe complete digital image of the component enables analysis and evaluation according to international norms or self-developed standards.
-In this way, geometric deviations, potential material defects or material structures can be quantified.
+A complete digital twin of the component enables analysis and evaluation according to international norms or self-developed standards.
+In this way, geometric deviations, material defects or material structures can be quantified.
 These data and findings can be evaluated and correlated depending on the process chain.

-The derived process-structure relationships increase the process and material understanding along the process chain.
-Based on these findings, new Q-criteria for a robust and optimised process can be derived.
+Derived process structure relationships increase process and material understanding along the process chain.
+New quality criteria for robust and optimized processes can be derived based on such findings.